bismex/HiCMD/README.md

 - In the actual experiment, a total of 10 experiment sets are used.
 - Here is a simple example of running an experiment on only one set (RegDB-01).
 - Download [RegDB_01](https://drive.google.com/open?id=1sEe5DQC5rJNHYuNKLOgkAj2iEg7aFMTy) (for a simple test)
-  - The RegDB_01 dataset should be included in './model/'
+  - The RegDB_01 dataset should be included in './data/'
-- (optional) If you want to experiment with all sets, download the official dataset:
-  - The RegDB dataset [1] can be downloaded from this [website](http://dm.dongguk.edu/link.html) by submitting a copyright form.
-(Named: "Dongguk Body-based Person Recognition Database (DBPerson-Recog-DB1)" on their website).
-  - Process the downloaded data according to the code by `python prepare.py`.
+  - Ex: `./HiCMD/dataset/RegDB`

 ### Training